How long you need to self-isolate depends on if you have coronavirus (COVID-19) or you've been in close contact with someone who does.

 Self-isolate for at least 10 days

-You should self-isolate for at least 10 days if:
+You must self-isolate for at least 10 days if:

 - you have symptoms of coronavirus and you tested positive, had an unclear result or did not have a test